ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 # Shinrei-Jusatsushi-Taromaru-English-Patch
 An English patch for the Sega Saturn Japanese exclusive, Shinrei Jusatsushi Taromaru.

 Also known as Psychic Killer Taromaru or Psychic Assassin Taromaru.
-"Psychic Killer Taromaru" seems to have gained steam as the collequil Western name, so I'm rolling with that.
+"Psychic Killer Taromaru" seems to have gained steam as the colloquial Western name, so I'm rolling with that.

 ## **Overview**
 This patched was created mostly as testbed for my Saturn romhacking skills, to see if I could easily find and update textures.
 To that end, the following changes have been made: